thisispriyanshu/saheli/README.md

 - **Audio-Video Recording**: Activate automatic audio-video recording with SOS alerts, capturing real-time environment data for immediate assistance or legal evidence.

-### How to use each feature in App visit : https://thisispriyanshu.github.io/saheli/

 ## Purpose: